-This is a check list deduction guide for property investors to claim against the income (or potential income) from the renting of property.
+The checklist below is a tax deduction guide for property investors for expense claims against the income (or potential income) from the renting of property.

 This guide provides an outline of what can be claimed on tax for an investment property which is earning income.